Save Time with Effective Deal Registration

 Time is our most precious commodity.
 Waste yours or your channel partners time at your own peril.
 Effective deal registration programs not only establish who you’ll be putting your resources behind, they can also augment partner time management very effectively.
 Effective deal registration programs make commitments readily visible to partners so they know before they start investing time in a new opportunity.

 Eventually the completely content and clever customer ended up with a far lower price.
 However there wasn’t much difference in the financial outcome for the partner who won the deal and the one who didn’t.
 The only thing that really changed was that the margin became tissue-thin.
-The vendor remained wholly oblivious to the entire deal.
+Meanwhile, the vendor remained wholly oblivious to the entire deal.

 Many partners saw the wisdom of having a vendor’s rep join them on sales calls to show customers the closeness of their relationship.
 Along with how they could make wonderful resources available.
 Customers started scratching their heads when several local channel partners showed up with the same vendor rep. Imagine how awkward it became when the customer greeted the vendor rep with “nice to see you again!”

-The greatest casualty in all this is wasted time, our most valuable resource.
+The greatest casualty in all this is wasted time, our most valuable resource

 Partners, vendors, direct sales reps, and customers were repeating the same process with different combinations of others.
 No new persuasive value was conveyed to the customer.
 The only thing the customer became encouraged to do was to play each partner off against each other to get a better price.